htmfilho/htmfilho.github.io/_posts/2022/2022-02-08-roma-first-release.md

 - if the value contains at least one alphanumeric character then it is quoted, but if the value contains a valid number then it is not quoted.

-If you have these basic requirements then Roma is ready for you.
+If you have these basic requirements then CSVSource is ready for you.
 Otherwise, wait for the availability of arguments that will customize these conventions.
 For the moment, simply type:

-    $ roma --csv waterloo_tree_inventory.csv
+    $ csvsource --csv waterloo_tree_inventory.csv

 It converts this CSV: